-With reference to Figure 36 refer to the functions of the following components:
+With reference to Figure 33: Components of wind turbine, refer to the function of the following components:

-- Blades lifts and rotates when wind passes over them and causes the rotor to spin. - Rotor the blades and hub together form the rotor that converts the wind energy to rotational energy. - Gear Box connects the low-speed shaft turned by the rotor to the high-speed shaft and increases the rotational speed to operate the generator. - Generator produces AC electricity. - Anemometer measures the wind speed and relays wind speed data to the controller. - Controller starts up and shuts down the machine at designated wind speeds. - Pitch system turns blades out of wind to control rotor speed and to prevent rotor from turning in winds that may be too high or too low. - Brake stops the rotor in emergencies. - Wind vane measures wind direction and communicates with yaw drive to align the turbine with respect to the wind. - Yaw drive Aligns the turbine to face the wind when the wind direction changes. - Tower supports the turbine structure.
-Taller towers allow turbines to capture more energy hence generate more electricity. - Nacelle houses the gear box, shafts, generator, controller, and brake.
+- Blades Lifts and rotates when wind passes over them and causes the rotor to spin. - Rotor The blades and hub together form the rotor that converts the wind energy to rotational energy. - Gear Box Connects the low-speed shaft turned by the rotor to the highspeed shaft and increases the rotational speed to operate the generator. - Generator Produces AC electricity. - Anemometer Measures the wind speed and relays wind speed data to the controller. - Controller Starts up and shuts down the machine at designated wind speeds. - Pitch system Turns blades out of wind to control rotor speed and to prevent rotor from turning in winds that may be too high or too low. - Brake Stops the rotor in emergencies. - Wind vane Measures wind direction and communicates with yaw drive to align the turbine with respect to the wind.

+- Yaw drive Aligns the turbine to face the wind when the wind direction changes. - Tower Supports the turbine structure.
+Taller towers allow turbines to capture more energy hence generate - Nacelle Houses the gear box, shafts, generator, controller and brake.

-FIGURE 36: Components of a wind turbine
+FIGURE 33: Components of wind turbine